• Skip to primary navigation

 Instructions

-1. Place chicken wings in a zipper style plastic bag.
+1. Place chicken wings in a zipper plastic bag or large bowl.

 2. Stir together all spices, habanero sauce, lime juice, vinegar and oil.
 Pour over chicken wings.